swipelux/zeroid-widget/README.md

 </html>
 ```

+After initialization the widget would look like this:

 <img width="500px" src="zeroid/public/storage_1.png">

 ### Use widget

+Using the widget requires Metamask to be installed.
+MetaMask is the most popular Ethereum wallet.
+It is a browser extension that allows you to interact with Ethereum dApps from your browser.
+You can find out more about it on the [official website](https://metamask.io/).

-When "My keys" button clicked for the first time click the Metamask signature request appears
+When "My keys" button clicked for the first time click the Metamask signature request appears.

 <img width="500px" src="zeroid/public/sigrequest.png">